 What If I Am Only a Part-time Employee?

-Part-time or full-time status doesn’t matter.
+It doesn’t matter.
 What matters is whether you have worked enough hours.
-Even if you haven’t, you may still use your earned paid sick leave (or other paid time off) or take pregnancy-related family leave as discussed above.
+Even if you haven’t, you may still use your earned paid sick leave (or other paid time off).

 How Much Leave Can I Take?

 You can take 12 weeks off for most situations.
 For some situations, like you are recovering from a complicated childbirth, you can take 18 weeks.

 The FMLA does not require your employer to pay you during this leave.
 However, you may be able to use other paid time off that your employer offers, like paid sick days or paid vacation days.

 Do I Have to Use My Paid Sick Leave or Vacation Leave?

 Maybe.
 Your employer can make you to use your sick, vacation, or other paid leave during your family leave, but they don’t have to.